nabeel-oz/qlik-sas-reader/README.md

 1. Get Python from [here](https://www.python.org/downloads/).
 Remember to select the option to add Python to your PATH environment variable.

-2. Download this git repository or get the [latest release](https://github.com/nabeel-qlik/qlik-sas-reader/releases/) and extract it to a location of your choice.
+2. Download the [latest release](https://github.com/nabeel-qlik/qlik-sas-reader/releases/) for this SSE and extract it to a location of your choice.
 The machine where you are placing this repository should have access to a local or remote Qlik Sense instance.

-3. Double click `Qlik-SAS-Init.bat` in the repository files and let it do it's thing.
+3. Right click `Qlik-SAS-Init.bat` and choose 'Run as Administrator'.
 You can open this file in a text editor to review the commands that will be executed.
-If everything goes smoothly you will see a Python virtual environment being set up and some packages being installed.
-Once the execution completes, do a quick scan of the log to see everything installed correctly.
+If everything goes smoothly you will see a Python virtual environment being set up, project files being copied, some packages being installed and TCP Port 50056 being opened for inbound communication.
+    - Note that the script always ends with a "All done" message and does not check for errors.
+    - If you need to change the port you can do so in the file `core\__main__.py` by opening the file with a text editor, changing the value of the `_DEFAULT_PORT` variable, and then saving the file.
+You will also need to update `Qlik-Py-Init.bat` to use the same port in the `netsh` command.
+This command will only work if you run the batch file through an elevated command prompt (i.e. with administrator privileges).
+    - Once the execution completes, do a quick scan of the log to see everything installed correctly.
 The libraries imported are: `grpcio`, `grpcio-tools`, `numpy`, `pandas`.
 Also, check that the `core` and `generated` directories have been copied successfully to the newly created `qlik-sas-env` directory.

 4. Now whenever you want to start this Python service you can run `Qlik-SAS-Start.bat`.
-If you get an error or no output in the terminal, check your firewall's inbound settings.
-You may need an inbound rule to open up port `50056`.
-If you need to change the port you can do so in the file `core\__main__.py` by opening the file with a text editor, changing the value of the `_DEFAULT_PORT` variable, and then saving the file.
+You may need to run this batch file as an administrator.

 5. Now you need to [set up an Analytics Connection in Qlik Sense Enterprise](https://help.qlik.com/en-US/sense/February2018/Subsystems/ManagementConsole/Content/create-analytic-connection.htm) or [update the Settings.ini file in Qlik Sense Desktop](https://help.qlik.com/en-US/sense/February2018/Subsystems/Hub/Content/Introduction/configure-analytic-connection-desktop.htm).

 6. Finally restart the Qlik Sense engine service for Qlik Sense Enterprise or close and reopen Qlik Sense Desktop.
-This step may not be required if you are using Qlik Sense April 2018.
+This step may not be required if you are using Qlik Sense April 2018 or above.

 ## Usage

-This SSE is meant to be used through the Qlik Sense Load Editor.
+This SSE is meant to be used through the Qlik Sense Load Editor using the [LOAD...EXTENSION](https://help.qlik.com/en-US/sense/November2018/Subsystems/Hub/Content/Sense_Hub/Scripting/ScriptRegularStatements/Load.htm) syntax.

 First you need to specify the path for the file and any additional arguments.
 We do this by creating a temporary input table in Qlik.